 \section{Abstract}

-We describe new JWST/NIRSpec observations of galaxies at $z\gtrsim7$ taken as part of the CEERS survey of the EGS field.
-Previous observations of this area have revealed associations of Ly$\alpha$ emitters at redshifts ($z=7.5$, $7.7$, $8.7$) where the IGM is thought mostly neutral, leading to suggestions that these systems are situated in large ionized bubbles.
+We describe new {\it JWST}/NIRSpec observations of galaxies at $z\gtrsim7$ taken from the CEERS survey.
+Previous observations of this area have revealed associations of Ly$\alpha$ emitters at redshifts ($z=7.5$, $7.7$, $8.7$) where the intergalactic medium (IGM) is thought to be mostly neutral, leading to suggestions that these systems are situated in large ionized bubbles.
 We identify 21 $z\gtrsim7$ galaxies with robust redshifts in the CEERS dataset, including 10 in the Ly$\alpha$ associations.
-Their spectra are indicative of very highly ionized and metal poor gas, with line ratios (O32 $=17.84$ and Ne3O2 $=0.89$) and metallicity ($12+\log{[\rm{O/H}]}=7.84$) that are rarely seen at lower redshifts.
-We find that the most extreme spectral properties are found in the six $z\gtrsim7$ Ly$\alpha$ emitting galaxies in the sample.
-Each have hard ionizing spectra indicating that their visibility is likely enhanced by efficient ionizing photon production.
+Their spectra are indicative of very highly ionized and metal poor gas, with line ratios (O32 $=17.84$ and Ne3O2 $=0.89$, linear scale) and metallicity ($12+\log{(\rm{O/H})}=7.84$) that are rarely seen at lower redshifts.
+We find that the most extreme spectral properties are found in the six $z\gtrsim7$ Ly$\alpha$ emitters in the sample.
+Each has a hard ionizing spectrum indicating that their visibility is likely enhanced by efficient ionizing photon production.
 Ly$\alpha$ velocity offsets are found to be very large ($\gtrsim300$~km~s$^{-1}$), likely also contributing to their detectability.
-We find that Ly$\alpha$ in $z\gtrsim7$ galaxies is $6-12\times$ weaker than in lower redshift samples with matched rest-frame optical spectral properties.
+We find that Ly$\alpha$ in $z\gtrsim7$ galaxies is $6-12\times$ weaker than in lower redshift samples with matched rest-optical spectral properties.
 If the bubbles around the Ly$\alpha$ emitters are relatively small ($\lesssim0.5-1$~pMpc), we may expect such significant attenuation of Ly$\alpha$ in these ionized regions.
 We discuss several other effects that may contribute to weaker Ly$\alpha$ emission at $z\gtrsim7$.
 Deep spectroscopy of fainter galaxies in the vicinity of the Ly$\alpha$ emitters will better characterize the physical scale of the ionized bubbles in this field.